-Now that Apple's Pro Display XDR has been revealed, we all realize it's not meant for most of us.
+Although Apple's Pro Display XDR has proven to be popular, some will realize it's not meant for all of us.
 It's a pro display with a pro price tag.
-Instead, we're still looking for the perfect companion to our Mac laptops that will serve our needs without breaking the bank.
+Instead, we're still looking for the perfect monitor for our Mac laptops that will serve our needs without breaking the bank.

 LG 24MD4KL UltraFine 4K Display: The features

 The UltraFine 4K is a 23.7-inch display with 3849 x 2160 resolution.
 It has two Thunderbolt 3 ports and three USB-C ports for connecting to the best Macs, Mac laptops, and iPad Pro devices.
 You can, very easily, connect two UltraFine 4K displays to each other using the included Thunderbolt 3 cable and connect that to your MacBook Pro for dual UHD 4K resolution.

 The screen is 16.4 inches high by 21.8 inches tall with a diagonal measurement of 23.7 inches.
 The monitor sits on a sturdy metal stand that has a height raise of 4.5 inches above its base height.
 You can stretch it as high as 8 inches from the tabletop to the display bottom.